 Now, we set off on a journey of nearly five hours to Penang, with a lunch stop at the historic mining town of Ipoh before traveling to the Perak Tong Cave Temple.
 Built-in 1926 by a local Chinese couple, this beautiful temple features brightly colored murals as well as a large standing Buddha.
 From here, the Georgetown in Penang is further two hours.

-In the ancient time, traders from India stopped here for rest and restocked on their long journey to China.
-Penang came under British rule in the 18th century and today, Penang-a UNESCO heritage, still attract visitors from all over the world.
+In ancient times, traders from India stopped here for rest and restocked on their long journey to China.
+Penang came under British rule in the 18th century, and today, Penang-a UNESCO heritage still attracts visitors from all over the world.
 Its natural shores, distinctive cuisine, and colonial charm are always alluring.

 There is a range of local choices for dinner tonight, and your guide will be able to offer many suggestions depending on your requirements and interests.